 There are three different uses of the term 'archives':

-A file which deals with a specific action, event, person, place, project or other subject.
+A file that deals with a specific action, event, person, place, project or other subject.

-In the Archives context, the recording of information about records in a standard format, eg NAA: A461, 1953/221 as the standard format for referring to item 1953/221 of the series A461.
+In the context of the National Archives, a citation is information recorded about records in a standard format – eg NAA: A461, 53/221 is the standard format for referring to item 53/221 of the series A461 held by the National Archives.

-As determined by the Archives Act, Commonwealth records are not made available for public access until 30 years has elapsed since the last day of the year in which they were created.
-For example, records created in 1965 are available after 31 December 1995 (ie from 1 Jan 1996).
-The period before they are available is referred to as the closed period.
+Commonwealth records are not made available for public access until 30 years have elapsed since the last day of the year in which they were created.
+For example, records created in 1965 were available after 31 December 1995 (ie from 1 Jan 1996).
+The period before records are available is referred to as the closed period.
 See also open period.

-Any descriptive media created by an archival institution to assist staff and users to find records and the information within records.
-Basic finding aids include guides (general, repository, subject or topical), inventories or registers, location registers, card catalogues, special lists, shelf and box lists, indexes, calendars, and for electronic records, software documentation.
-National Archives' primary finding aids are the RecordSearch and PhotoSearch online databases.
+Any descriptive medium created by an archival institution to assist staff and users to find records and information within records.
+These finding aids include guides (general, repository, subject or topical), fact sheets, inventories or registers, location registers, card catalogues, special lists, shelf and box lists, indexes, calendars, and for electronic records, software documentation.
+The National Archives' primary finding aids are the RecordSearch and PhotoSearch databases.

 An item is the smallest discrete unit which has been incorporated into a recordkeeping system and forms part of a series.
 An item may be a group of folios fastened together, such as a file, or a single volume, card, map, plan, photograph, film, sound recording, computer tape or other document which exists as a discrete entity.